Support for Childcare

 work and nursing care

-In response to a survey on nursing care for all employees, in which some said they did not understand the company's system or how to balance work and nursing care, we hold a seminar once a year to provide employees with basic knowledge on nursing care and to support their efforts to balance work and nursing care.
+In response to a survey on nursing care for all employees, in which some said they did not understand the company's system or how to balance work and nursing care, we hold a seminar to support balancing work and nursing care once a year to provide employees with basic knowledge on nursing care and to support their efforts to balance work and nursing care.
 Through ongoing efforts, we will continue to promote the creation of an environment in which employees can engage in nursing care while working.